ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

- development of, or retention of, an industry in the community  or  area, and  lessening the burdens of government and acting in the public inter- est, and any one or more counties, cities,  towns  or  villages  of  the
+ development of, or retention of, an industry in the community  or  area, and  lessening the burdens of government and acting in the public inter- est, and any one or more counties, cities,  towns  or  villages  of  the state,  or  any  combination  thereof,  or  the New York job development authority in exercising its power under the public  authorities  law  to encourage  the organization of local development corporations, may cause such corporations to be incorporated by public officers or private indi- viduals or reincorporated upon compliance with the requirements of  this section,  and it is hereby found, determined and declared that in carry- ing out said purposes and in exercising the powers  conferred  by  para- graph (b) such corporations will be performing an essential governmental
- A. 3715  3
+ A. 3715--A  3

- state,  or  any  combination  thereof,  or  the New York job development authority in exercising its power under the public  authorities  law  to encourage  the organization of local development corporations, may cause such corporations to be incorporated by public officers or private indi- viduals  or reincorporated upon compliance with the requirements of this section, and it is hereby found, determined and declared that in  carry- ing  out  said  purposes and in exercising the powers conferred by para- graph (b) such corporations will be performing an essential governmental function.
+ function.
 A NOT-FOR-PROFIT CORPORATION MAY NOT INCORPORATE OR REINCORPO- RATE  UNDER  THIS SECTION IF ITS SOLE CORPORATE PURPOSE IS FOR LESSENING THE BURDENS OF GOVERNMENT AND ACTING IN THE PUBLIC INTEREST.
   §  6.
 Subparagraph 2 of paragraph (d) of section 1411 of the not-for-
  profit corporation law is amended to read as follows: